 Local health departments release COVID-19 numbers on Wednesday

 HAZARD, Ky.
-(WYMT) - Health departments across Eastern Kentucky released new coronavirus numbers on Wednesday.
+(WYMT) - Health departments across the mountains released the latest coronavirus numbers on Wednesday.

+The Estill County Health Department announced three new cases on Wednesday, bringing the county’s total to 88 cases.
+37 cases in the county are considered active.

-The Bell County Health Department reported 13 new cases, 12 of those being in a long term care facility.
-This brings the county’s total to 378.
-There are 79 active cases in the county with five currently in the hospital.
+The Bell County Health Department reported 10 new cases all of those cases are in long term care.
+This brings the county’s total to 412.
+Four are currently in the hospital.

+The Cumberland Valley District Health Department reported one probable case in Clay County.
+There are also two new cases within Manchester FCI.
+In Jackson County, there are six new cases, five probable cases and 15 recovered cases.

-The Kentucky River District Health Department reported four new cases and two probable cases.
-Wednesday’s cases include a 50-year-old woman from Knott County, a 46-year-old woman from Leslie County, a 60-year-old woman and a 69-year-old woman from Owsley County and a 22-year-old woman and a 72-year-old woman from Perry County.
-Health officials also reported three recovered cases.
+The Kentucky River District Health Department reported four cases and three probable cases.
+Wednesday’s cases include a 49-year-old man and a 61-year-old man from Letcher County, a pediatric case under the age of 18 and a 38-year-old woman from Owsley County and a 20-year-old man, a 21-year-old man and a 22-year-old woman from Perry County.
+Health officials also reported five recovered cases.

 Copyright 2020 WYMT.
 All rights reserved.